jaejun-yoo/wct2_trainer/README.md

 ## Wavelet PhotoRealistic Style Transfer

+## Note from the author
+This is for providing the training code of wavelet encoder and decoder.
+I found this version from my old disk so I am not sure this is the final version that I used for the paper.
+However, I think the `trainer_jjy.py` would be helpful for those who want to train the wave encoder and decoder.

 ### Train
 ```.bash
 nsml run -d COCO2014 -a "--feature_weight 10 --recon_weight 1000 --img_size 256 --batch_size 32 --block 4(or 3 or 2)"